sidraghu07/HoopDeck/README.md

 # HoopDeck

 HoopDeck is a basketball analytics app for exploring NBA and WNBA players.
-It renders pixel-art player cards with computed ratings and shot charts, and offers a lineup simulator and a trade machine that predicts on-court impact and checks trades against NBA CBA salary-cap rules.
+It renders pixelated player cards with computed ratings and shot charts, and offers a lineup simulator and a trade machine that predicts on-court impact and checks trades against NBA CBA salary-cap rules.

 Live app: https://hoop-deck.vercel.app